ircv3/ircv3-specifications/extensions/extjwt.md

 * `account` String; The account name of the user that requested this token.
 Empty if not available.
 * `net_modes` []String; An array of user modes the IRCd may want to disclose.
 Eg, if the user is an operator.

-The command must also support a single parameter of a channel name.
+The command MUST also support a single parameter of a channel name.
 Eg. `EXTJWT #channel`.
-The server must then reply with the channel name as its first parameter and the JWT token containing the above claims and also the following claims relevant to the channel at that time:
+The server MUST then reply with the channel name as its requested_target parameter, the JWT token containing the above claims and also the following claims relevant to the channel at that time:

 * `channel` String; The channel name this token is related to.
 * `joined` Boolean; True if the client that requested this token is joined to the channel.
 * `time_joined` Number; The time in which the user joined the channel.
 * `modes` []String; An array of the channel modes the client has in this channel.

-The IRC server must include the above claims but may include any extra claims.
+The IRC server MUST include the above claims but MAY include any extra claims.

 #### Handling long responses

 In some cases the encoded token may be longer than the maximum line length allowed between the client and server.
-In this case, the first parameter of the response must be `*` to indicate that further data will follow.
-The final chunk of the response sent to the client must not include `*` as the first parameter.
+In this case, the first parameter of the response MUST be `*` to indicate that further data will follow.
+The final chunk of the response sent to the client MUST NOT include `*` as the first parameter.

 Eg:
 ~~~